Femicide: Europe

 Available data are limited: Eurostat covers only 20 countries and there are discrepancies in the way in which the data is collected.
 According to available data in Western Europe, the average annual rate is 0.4 victims of femicide for every 100,000 women.
 The worst situations are found in Montenegro, Lithuania, and Latvia.
 In most countries, the partner is the most common perpetrator.
 However, there are exceptions: in Lithuania and Bosnia and Herzegovina, most femicides are committed by family members.
 Also, while male victims of homicide have been in a sharp decline in recent years, the number of women murdered in Europe, not necessarily at the hands of a partner or family member, remains constant, with a slight increase from 2013 to 2015.
 From 2013 to 2017, 30 European countries joined a COST (Cooperation on Science and Technology) project called "femicide across Europe.

 The European Union first enacted COST (Cooperation on Science and Technology), a program known as COST Action.
 COST Action led to four different femicide research groups: definitions, data collection, cultural issues, and advocacy and prevention.
 Thirty countries signed a Memorandum of Understanding with COST that promoted international efforts to address femicide and the Action program.
 The Istanbul Convention was a gathering of multiple independent states who had a common goal of acknowledging and addressing femicide.
 However, the convention "is not a treaty, and not legally binding for all states", and thus is not an official policy.

 France

 Depending on the sources, between 122 and 149 women were murdered in France in 2019 by their partners or ex-partners.

 Germany

 Germany has one of the highest absolute femicide numbers in Europe.

 Italy

 Statistics of femicide in Italy are reported by year (1995–2019) by the independent Women NGO.

+On 25 November 2025, the Italian parliament passed a bill explicitly classifying femicide as a distinct crime.
+It was introduced into the country's criminal code with the penalty of life imprisonment.